How an Ariston Boiler Stacks Up Against Other Leading Brands

 There are a range of warranties on offer here; they’ll be model dependent.

 If you’ve read some of our other boiler reviews, you’ll know we focus on long warranty as being a major selling point.
 If a manufacturer is only prepared to offer a 1 or 2 year guarantee, there’s a good chance that there’s a reason…

 An installation in a small flat could be in the region of £1,900-2,200.
 But, the boiler only accounts for around half of that cost.
 Generally, by paying around £100-200 extra for the boiler itself, you can jump from a 1 or 2 year warranty, up to 5 years or more.

 Ariston boilers come with a range of warranties.
 Depending on model, you’ll get 2 years, 5 years, 8 years, or 12 years.

 We’d suggest heading for 5 years as an absolute minimum.
 There’s no need to settle for anything less.
 For instance, you can get a Worcester Bosch boiler with a 10-year warranty and at a competitive price here.

-How Do Ariston Boiler Prices Stack Up Against Other Brands?
+How Do Ariston Prices Stack Up Against Other Those of Brands?

 Ariston haven’t been known for offering particularly long warranties in the past, and that’s going to put people off, as it doesn’t show they have the confidence in their products that we need to have to buy them.